-Daily walks are a natural and important part of a dog’s life, and by taking your furry friend for a trip around the neighbourhood, you can exercise them while providing mental stimulation - helping to prevent them from becoming restless and upset.
+Daily walks are a natural and important part of a dog’s life, and by taking your furry friend for a trip around your local area, you can exercise them while providing mental stimulation - helping to prevent them from becoming restless and upset.
 It’s also only likely to benefit the relationship between you and your dog, as walking is commonly associated with bonding, training and building closer ties with your canine pal.

 Most dogs will quite literally leap at the chance to go for a walk with their owner, but it’s also possible for them to be apprehensive when it comes to getting out on the lead.
+You may have found your pup pulling backwards, hiding when it's time to put their harness on, or simply refusing to let you clip their lead on.
 In this guide, we take a closer look at why your dog might be refusing to walk and offer tips to help your address the problem.

 More often than not, dogs love going out with their human companions.
 As long as they’ve got the energy, they should be jumping at the chance to go exploring with you as soon as you bring out the lead or harness and begin to prepare for your trip out together.
 With this in mind, if your pooch doesn’t seem excited at the prospect or doesn’t appear to enjoy the dog walk itself, it could be worth questioning why.